logsem/iris-tutorial/README.md

 # Tactics
 This [cheatsheet](/cheatsheet.md) contains a table of the most importent tactics for each logical connective.
 A full description of the tactics can be found [here](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/proof_mode.md).

+# Usage
+It is recomended that you go through the files in the order specified in [Content](README.md#content), as later files will relly on knowledge and examples from the previous files.

 # Content

 - [base](/theories/base.v) - Introduction to the Iris proofmode